dashee87/jobbR/README.md

 ### Issues

-Please let me know if something's not working.
+Please let me know if something's not working or if you have some good wrestling puns.

 [Submit issues here](https://github.com/dashee87/jobbR/issues).